sireum/v2-website/website-amandroid/src/main/docs/source/devguide.rst

 You can use the above API to build the IDFG, and then you can access the reachable facts at an arbitrary statement.
 For instance, for a network I/O statement in the app your plugin can query (to the IDFG) for the used ``urls``, in case that is important for your analysis.

-To give a concrete example, our ``crypto-API misuse detection`` plugin checks the reachable facts at a crypto-API statement to detect the misuse.
+To give a concrete example, let us refer to the ``crypto-API misuse detection`` plugin.
+The code snippet is as follows.
+``CryptographicMisuse`` checks the reachable facts at a crypto-API statement to detect the misuse.
 Basically, if a parameter of the API is seen to have miscofigured values, we flag a misuse.
-The code is as follows.

 .. code-block:: scala